rjwut/advent/README.md

 ## Project Structure

 - **Solution code**: These files are code that actually solves the puzzles.
 They are found under `src/solutions`:
   - Most puzzle solutions are implemented in a single module at `src/solutions/{year}/day-{day}.js`.
+(The `day` parameter is zero-padded, if needed.)
   - Some solutions are complex enough that I've broken them apart into multiple modules.
 The support modules for a single day's puzzle will have names like `src/solutions/{year}/day-{day}.{submodule}.js`.
   - Sometimes code gets reused across multiple days in the same year, like the Intcode interpreter in 2019.
 In that case, the module will be found at `src/solutions/{year}/{name}.js` (no `day-` prefix).
 - **Utility code**: Some code is techically part of the solution code, but it is generally useful for Advent of Code regardless of the year.
-These are found under `src/solutions` rather than under the directory for a specific year.
+These modules are found under `src/solutions` rather than under the directory for a specific year.
 - **Framework code**: This is code that isn't actually part of the solutions themselves, but is support code to generate or run the solutions.
 These are found under `src/framework`.
 - **Test code**: These are unit tests, found adjacent to the code they test.
 They end with `.test.js` instead of just `.js`.
 - **Input files**: These are files that the framework code reads to execute the solutions.
 They are found under the `input` directory.
 This directory is empty (apart from a small `README.md` file) in the repository because they are unique per user.
 When the framework fetches your input for a puzzle from the Advent of Code site, it will automatically create a cache file containing the input at `input/{year}/{day}.txt`.
 This way, it never has to retrieve it from the site again.
 To enable this, you must provide your Advent of Code session cookie to the framework by running `npm run session {cookie-value}`.
 (The cookie value is stored in `input/.session`.)
 As long as your session remains valid, you only have to this once.
-If you'd prefer, you can retrieve your input yourself and store it as described rather than let the framework fetch it for you.
+If you'd prefer, you can retrieve your input yourself and store it as described earlier rather than let the framework fetch it for you.

 ## Bootstrapping a Puzzle Solution